 A tiny country that’s beginning to come into the spotlight, Slovenia is undoubtedly one of the most beautiful and underrated places in Europe.
 Just 45 minutes from the capital city of Ljubljana is a magical town called Bled.
 Home to some of the most picturesque views in the world, Lake Bled is a gem of a place, despite its somewhat morbid-sounding name.
-With its many kilometers of hiking trails, delicious food options, and proximity to some serious natural spectacles, there are an endless amount of things to do in Lake Bled.
+With its many kilometers of hiking trails, delicious food options, and proximity to some serious natural spectacles, there are an endless amount of things to do in Lake Bled and in Slovenia.
 To help you create your itinerary (or inspire you to plan a trip!), here are 12 of the most interesting activities you can experience during a visit to this fairytale place.

 Why Travel to Lake Bled, Slovenia?